zimfw/git/README.md

   * `GbS` lists local and remote branches and their commits with ancestry graphs.
   * `Gbx` deletes a branch.
   * `GbX` deletes a branch irrespective of its merged status.
+  * `GbG` deletes all local branches tracking remote branches that are gone.

 ### Commit

   * `Gc` records changes to the repository.
   * `Gca` commits all modified and deleted files.
-  * `GcA` commits all modified and deleted files interactivly.
+  * `GcA` commits all modified and deleted files interactively.
   * `Gcm` commits with the given message.
   * `Gco` checks out a branch or paths to the working tree.
   * `GcO` checks out hunks from the index or the tree interactively.